treehouses/treehouses.github.io/pages/vi/orientation.md

 Once you officially become a virtual intern, you will receive email invites to become GitHub organization members of [open-learning-exchange](https://github.com/open-learning-exchange), [ole-vi](https://github.com/ole-vi), and [treehouses](https://github.com/treehouses).

-**Now you should work on OLE's repositories instead of your own forked repositories, the workflow will be [Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)**.
+**Now you should work on Treehouses's repositories instead of your own forked repositories, the workflow will be [Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)**.
 Note that this will give you the ability to make bigger mistakes - so make sure you always double check what branch you are working on.
 Remember to commit often and create pull request early, so other virtual interns could look at your code and make sure you are on the right track at an early stage.

 You will now have the ability to review, close, and merge pull requests and issues.